 Decimort 2 by D16 is one of the latest releases of the D16 group.
 It is not just a bitcrusher unit, but rather a sophisticated processing unit that replicates the DA stage of classic samplers, flawlessly without any artifacts.
-From making drums sounds like in video games to turning synths into digital noise boxes there is no telling what you can create with this futuristic-retro time machine of a plugin.
-In addition to this, Decimort 2 has an extremely high-quality processing path.
+From making drums sounds like in video games to turning synths into digital noise boxes, there is no telling what you can create with this futuristic-retro time machine of a plugin.
+In addition to this, Decimort 2 has an exceptionally high-quality processing path.
 Consequently, the algorithms inside Decimort 2 guarantee the best possible result without unwanted artifacts in the signal.
 The only types of aliasing or artifacts are desirable and emulated so there is no compromise when it comes to audio quality.
 So let’s see it in action!

 For the next example, I have chosen a drum loop that we are going to mangle into something else.
-So, let’s throw a fresh instance of Decimort 2 on the newly created channel within Soundbridge and hear how this drum loop sounds unprocessed.
+So, let’s throw a new instance of Decimort 2 on the newly created channel within Soundbridge and hear how this drum loop sounds unprocessed.

 ~Drum Loop – Unprocessed